graphsense/graphsense-setup/README.md

  - `exporter`, part of graphsense-blocksci project - reads data produced by parser and inserts that into the cassandra database
  - `cassandra` - the primary and only database.
 Stores raw (produced by exporter) and transformed (produced by transformation) data in corresponding Cassandra keyspaces.
  - `transformation` - a spark job that reads raw data from cassandra, computes infromation useful for the end-user and stores result in the 'transformed' keyspace.
- - `graphsense-rest` - a flash REST service that exposes data stored in cassandra to the outside world.
+ - `graphsense-rest` - a flask REST service exposing data stored in cassandra to the outside world.
- - *...others, not yet covered by this project*
+ - `graphsense-dashboard` - frontend dashboard exposing data stored in cassandra through the REST service.

 ## Setup